Reaching 400hp on a £15,000 total budget is achievable, but only on the right platforms.

 Volkswagen Transporter T6 BiTDI (2015–2019) - 2.0 BiTDI Twin-Turbo Diesel

 The build that catches people off guard.
-A van, on a 400hp recommendations list.
+A van that no one expects to pull like a train.

 The T6 BiTDI uses sequential twin-turbocharging on a commercial-grade 2.0 diesel block.
 With a hybrid primary turbo, intercooler upgrade, decat downpipe, DPF deletion, and a custom remap, this platform produces a torque figure that fundamentally changes how the vehicle drives.